 When it comes to investing, less is more.
 Everytime you do something there’s a charge: a commission, a bid-offer spread and a mental cost in terms of time and headspace.

 Your % of income saved is more important than your % investment returns?
-So why not just stick it into VWRL (Vanguard’s All World Equities ETF) and do something more useful with your time?
+So why not just stick it into a single Vanguard global equity tracker fund and do something more useful with your time?
 Something like tracking your spending that leads to spending less and therefore having more money to invest.

 Simplicity in spending